-Ethoxyquin is a commonly found preservative in dog food.
-Believe it or not, it was actually developed as a herbicide.
-So, why are we feeding this to our dogs?
+Ethoxyquin was originally developed as a herbicide.
+So, why are we feeding this to dogs?

-The more fat that is in a product, the more preservatives the product will need.
-With that being said, you should look for lower fat content.
-Always check with your veterinarian when purchasing a new brand of dog food, as they will know which brands are potentially cancer causing.
+The more fat that is in a product, the more preservatives the product will need, so look for dog foods with lower fat content.
+Check with your vet when purchasing a new brand of food, as they will know and often advise against certain cancer causing foods for dogs.

 2. Butylated Hydroxyanisole

 Butylated hydroxyanisole, or BHA, is a potentially harmful preservative commonly found in pet foods (5).
 BHA is featured on the list of Known Carcinogens and Reproductive Toxicants from California’s Office of Environmental Health Hazard Assessment.
 It can be responsible for kidney damage in both dogs and humans.

 While most dog foods simply need and will have to contain a form of preservatives, BHA is not essential to use and natural preservatives are a much safer option.
 Look for dog foods with vitamin C, vitamin E, or even plant oils such as rosemary oil as preservatives.

 Propylene glycol is the main ingredient in antifreeze (9).
 It is also used in commercial dog foods, and some companies have been caught and accused of poisoning dogs.
 This is a harmful substance that has a sweet flavor which appeals to dogs.
 Unsurprisingly, it has been linked to some health problems, including anemia (10).

 In a study of e-cigarettes, propylene glycol (which is used in e-cigs) was one of the contributors to cancer in people (11).